 - The first grade edible schoolyard curriculum includes planting beans from seed, observing and drawing different growing stages, dissecting seeds, and creating radish seed necklaces.

-- All students have the opportunity to help tend the five raised garden beds and to care for our schoolyard egg-laying hens.
+- All students have the opportunity to help tend the five raised garden beds.

 - Sixth graders explore the environmental impacts of gas drilling and windmills in the interdisciplinary Energy Quest project and do water quality testing on campus streams with the Western Pennsylvania Conservancy.